 Gilmore was impressed by the demo and requested that he let them shop it around at Disney.
 Shortly thereafter, Clarke-Wilson got a phone call to send someone over to talk about a possible license.
 “David Bishop went up to Disney and under strict NDA saw a rough cut of Aladdin, “he detailed, “and we were pitched the idea of quickly making an Aladdin game using Disney animation and all of the tools and processes we had evolved at Virgin since 1991.”
 Gilmore’s superiors were impressed with Virgin’s high regard for Disney’s animated features, as well as the progress it had made on Jungle Book.
 Virgin now had the attention of the most powerful animation house in the world and a chance at not only adapting a major hit film, but of also establishing a continuous relationship with one of the most sought-after licenses holders of all time.

-Bishop and Perry already had a game design document, and now they needed something tangible to go with it.
+Bishop and Perry already had a game design document.
+A team composed of David Bishop, Seth Mendelsohn, Mark Yamada, and Mike Dietz created the design document to present to Disney.
+The group locked itself inside an apartment for days to complete it over several marathon sessions.
+Now, they needed something tangible to go with it.
 Anderson was told that he had 24 hours to come up with a complete level draft.
 With no time to waste, he rushed home and began working on a concept pitch.
 He created a gameplay design for the first level, which he submitted the following morning.
-Virgin Interactive president Martin Alper then drove to Los Angeles to meet with Disney Feature Animation and show them the design document and Anderson’s work.
+Virgin Interactive President Martin Alper then drove to Los Angeles to meet with Disney Feature Animation and show them the design document and Anderson’s work.
 Alper was a gifted salesman, but convincing Disney that Virgin could do animation was no mean feat.
 Regardless, his colleagues at Virgin were convinced that no one was better suited for the job.
 “Martin went in and convinced Disney that we were the people who could take animation from Disney animators and put it into a video game,” Dr. Clarke-Wilson once said.
 “Selling a corporate image is second nature for Mr. Alper, and he has done a superb job of it.”

 Indeed, Alper was perfectly suited for bringing Disney aboard.
 As a founder of the British company Mastertronic, he had helped establish budget software as a viable category in Europe.
 He then extended operations to North America in 1986 and sold the company to the Virgin Group, which changed its name to Virgin Mastertronic before selling it to Sega in 1991 (becoming Sega Europe).
 The Virgin side of the company continued its own path, re-branding itself as Virgin Games before eventually settling on Virgin Interactive Entertainment.
 As president of Virgin Games, Alper responded only to CEO Robert Deveraux and founder Richard Branson himself, and his high rank and personal involvement helped show Disney that Virgin was very serious about collaboration.

 Once again, Alper did not disappoint his colleagues.
 Gilmore and the other Disney executives were very pleased with what he showed them, and Virgin got the license for Aladdin.
-Work on the Jungle Book was postponed until Aladdin was finished, meaning that the development team had a very small window for capitalizing on the hit film’s momentum.
+A second team continued work on the Jungle Book when development began (the main group transitioned back after Aladdin was finished).
+The Aladdin team had a very small window for capitalizing on the hit film’s momentum.
 Disney wanted the game to launch alongside the movie’s home video release, and with so much time lost on BlueSky’s effort, less than six months remained to complete the project.

 As if the looming deadline weren’t bad enough, there was another major problem.
 Sega already had the license to develop an Aladdin game on the Genesis, despite the fact that BlueSky’s project had been canceled.
 In order for Virgin to be able to develop its own game, something would have to be worked out with Sega.
 With Disney getting more involved in the development of video games based on its licenses and determined to launch the new philosophy with Aladdin, and with Virgin’s crack team of designers and artists working on a new version of the game, Sega’s role would have to change.